kaist-plrg/spectec-core/bundle/recursion/README.md

 Work from this directory. `./spectecx` is the same binary as the main exercise.

-    make test-rec     # whole suite: base + functions + recursion programs make test-base    # base programs only (a quick sanity check)
+    make import       # bring your finished function rules in from ../impty.spectec make test-rec     # whole suite: base + functions + recursion programs make test-base    # base programs only (a quick sanity check)